 - critically discuss the assumptions of traditional economic theory

-Prerequisites: Microeconomics, Macroeconomics and Statistics at an introductory level.
+Prerequisites: Microeconomics, probability theory, and statistics at an introductory level.

 For additional information contact us at email@example.com or call +385 21 430 706.